SGNL-ai/examples/azuread/README.md

 See our [Help Guides](https://support.sgnl.ai) for steps on configuring data sources and policies.

-## Steps For Configuring the custom authentication extension.
+## Steps For Configuring the Custom Authentication Extension

 1. Clone the SGNL examples repo using Git from https://github.com/SGNL-ai/examples.git.